norama/selector/README.md

 }
 ```

-Options are grouped, each group has the following structure:
-* id: unique identifier
-* title: display title
-* type: `source` or `tag`

-   `source` groups are filtered by fulltext search upon typing in the multiselect control and only the filtered list of options are shown in the dropdown menu

-   `tag` groups are not filtered but always shown comletely

-* items: list of elements:
-  * label (optional, default: value)
-  * value
-  * icon: link to icon image to be displayed in menu (optional, default: none)

 As options are selected, they are removed from the menu and displayed among the selected items with corresponding logic state:
 * `OR` (green, initial state)
 * `AND` (red)
 * `NOT` (gray)
 The state of the selected options can be changed by clicking on the button in their widget.
 Options can be unselected by clicking on the `X` sign in their widget.

 ## Demo